Browser Fingerprinting: How to Bypass it During Web Scraping

 Browser fingerprinting alone is quite powerful for detecting web scrapers, and headless browsers can make fingerprint identification easier.
 They set default properties that flag them as bots in the JavaScript execution context.

-By detecting these property-value pairs, websites can identify and block web scrapers powered by headless browsers like Selenium and Playwright.
+By detecting these property-value pairs, websites can identify and block web scrapers that use headless browsers such as Selenium and Playwright.
 Therefore, making your scraping environment undetectable should be the first step to bypassing browser fingerprinting.

 Let's see how to do that for the most popular headless browsers: